 The UK Government are currently trialling an E-Scooter rental scheme across parts of the country.
 Manchester, Liverpool, Birmingham and Milton Keynes are all currently taking part in the scheme with 11 of the 33 London Boroughs set to roll out E-Scooter rental in the coming months.
-We are often asked if these scooters are legal and if they can be driving whilst the rider is intoxicated.
+We are often asked if these scooters are legal or not and if they can be driving whilst the rider is intoxicated through drink or drugs.

 E-Scooters, due to their, design and features are categorised as a motor vehicle by the Department for Transport.
 There is no new piece of legislation to cover E- so Section 185 of the Road Traffic Act 1988 still applies and defines a motor vehicle as “any mechanically propelled vehicle intended or adapted for use on roads”.

 So not only are people driving privately potentially going to be prosecuted but more and more people are susceptible to being stopped and arrested having used this new mode of transport whilst having a concentration of alcohol or specified controlled drugs in their system over the prescribed limit.

 Section 5 and 5(a) of the Road Traffic Act 1988 governs the legal limits of driving whilst over the prescribed limit.

 Under the government scheme currently being rolled out insurance is provided by the E-Scooter rental provider, however to use one of the E-Scooter’s under the scheme an individual must hold a provisional driving licence at least.

 The act confirms that it is illegal to drive a motor vehicle when in excess of the legal limit.